 I’ve written extensively on the importance of outdoor security lights for home security but, have not yet covered solar LED flood lights in particular.
-With frequent power cuts and load shedding that never sticks to the published schedules, more and more South Africans are opting for solar LED flood lights.
+With frequent power cuts and load shedding that never sticks to published schedules, more and more South Africans are opting for solar LED flood lights.

 Solar vs regular LED flood lights – very IMPORTANT